APMG/apm-html5-player/README.md

 ### DOM Structure

 At a minimum, the library needs a containing element and an `<audio>` element in order to function.
-The containing DOM element should have the class `js-player`:
+You can use any selector you want for this containing element, but subsequent examples assume we're using the class `js-player`:

 ```html
 <div class="js-player">